Breaking down the cost of living in Lakeland

 The overall cost of living in Lakeland is lower than the national average, and lower than the rest of the state.

-In Lakeland, the cost of healthcare is lower compared to other parts of the state + the US.
-The cost of groceries, housing, transportation, and other miscellaneous expenses in Lakeland also have lower average costs than other cities in Florida and the country overall.
+In Lakeland, the cost of healthcare and groceries are lower compared to other parts of the state, but higher compared to the US.
+The cost of housing, transportation, and other miscellaneous expenses in Lakeland also have lower average costs than other cities in Florida and the country overall.

 Breaking down the numbers

-Hypothetically speaking, if you live in a household that brings in $50,000 annuallyaccording to experts — you shouldn’t spend more than 30% of your monthly gross income on rent and utilities.
-Don’t worry, we did the math for you — your max monthly budget would be $1,250.
-The average monthly rent for an apartment in Lakeland is $1,505 — putting you over budget.
+Hypothetically speaking, if you live in a household that brings in $60,000 annually, your max monthly budget for rent and utilities would be about $1,500 (30% of your monthly gross income).
+The average monthly rent for an apartment in Lakeland is $1,524 — putting you over budget.

-Take a look at the chart below to see how Lakeland’s cost of living compares to that of Orlando, Florida.
+While we’re crunching numbers, let’s also take a look at the chart below to see how Lakeland’s cost of living compares to that of Tampa.

-A chart comparing Lakeland's cost of living to that of Orlando, FL.
+A chart comparing Lakeland's cost of living to that of Tampa, FL.

 Interested in seeing Lakeland’s cost of living compared to cities in other states?
-We played around on salaray.com’s cost of living calculator, where you can put in any city along with your current pre-tax household income to find out what other cities you could actually afford to live in.
+We played around on salary.com’s cost of living calculator, where you can put in any city along with your current pre-tax household income to find out what other cities you could afford to live in.

-We took a look at the cost of living in Lakeland compared to Orlando.
+We took a look at the cost of living in Lakeland compared to Denton, TX, which we recently learned was comparable to our city.
 Here’s what we found:

-• The cost of living is 5.7% higher in Orlando.
+• The cost of living is 3.6% higher in Denton.

-• To maintain our standard of living, we would need to bring in $52,850 to our Orlando household.
+• To maintain our standard of living, we would need to bring in $62,172 to our Denton household.

 Lakeland also has entities such as the Lakeland Housing Authority + other government-funded programs to help develop more affordable units.

-There are also a number of local development firms working on apartments seemingly all the time — from Green Mills Group’s Parker Pointe on Bella Vista Street to the affordable housing development from Blue Sky Communities at Swan Lake Village.
+There are also a number of development firms working on apartments seemingly all the time — from Carter’s upcoming Prospect Lake Wire to the affordable housing development Parker Pointe from Green Mills Group on Bella Vista Street.